 Jamie started his musical life at age four on the piano.
 A few years later after seeing Johnny Cash on TV, he chose to play the guitar.
-Over the next 10 to 15 years, he took guitar lessons in styles ranging from Folk to Classical (eventually studying with Eli Kassner, Liona Boyd’s teacher) to Jazz.
+Over the next 15 years, he took guitar lessons in styles ranging from Folk to Classical (eventually studying with Eli Kassner, Liona Boyd’s teacher) to Jazz.
 In his early teens, he also started writing and recording his own music.

 Following high school, Jamie attended Queen’s University in Kingston, ON and earned a B.Mus in Composition.
 At Queen’s, his composition studies with renowned Canadian Contemporary Classical composer Istvan Anhalt and Professor Bruce Pennycook were instrumental in helping him win a Silver Medal in the electro-acoustic category of the C.A.P.A.C. competition (1986).